Financial freedom is the ability to meet all you living expenses:

 149. Save your plastic shopping bags to reuse.
 Don’t buy trash bags.

 150. Set aside time to exercise 5 times a week.
 Good health is wealth and money in your pocket from seeing the doctor less.

 151. Stop buying new or even used books.
 Borrow books from colleagues and friends.
 You can also exchange books and magazines with them.

 152. Stop buying new clothes, especially when yours still look good.

 153. Take up free or cheap hobbies.
 For example, golf is more expensive than reading.
 You can borrow books from your local library for free.
 Walking is a free activity that’s healthy 🙂

 154. Think carefully about the cost of owning pets.
 They don’t just need time and attention, but food, accessories, insurance and related items like toys and equipment.

 155. Try as far as possible to find ways to reuse your used items.

 159. Use less than the manufacturer’s recommended amount of laundry powder.
 It works just as well.
+Try it.